-Nine-year-old Honey, a Dogue de Bordeaux from Eastleigh in Hampshire, needed life-saving surgery after developing a serious condition called GDV (Gastric Dilatation-Volvulus) which is rapidly fatal without intensive vet care.
+Nine-year-old Honey, a Dogue de Bordeaux from Eastleigh in Hampshire, received life-saving surgery after developing a serious condition which could have been fatal without intensive vet care.

-Honey’s owner Michelle Maxwell (44) said: “My daughter found her in the garden foaming at the mouth.
-Her tummy was swollen and tight, and we could see she was in pain.
+Honey’s owner, Michelle Maxwell (44), was extremely concerned when she noticed her beloved dog was becoming increasingly unwell.
+She said: “My daughter found her in the garden foaming at the mouth.
+Her tummy was swollen and tight, and we could see she was in pain.”

 “I’ve been a dog owner for many years and I know that if they get bloat, especially at her age, they don’t have much time before things get extremely serious, so I called PDSA and they told me to bring her straight in.”

-Michelle took Honey to our Southampton PDSA Pet Hospital, who have been running an emergency-only service for pets in need during the Coronavirus pandemic.
-There, vets confirmed she was suffering from GDV, which is when the stomach bloats (fills with air) and twists.
+Michelle took Honey to her local PDSA Pet Hospital in Southampton.
+There, vets confirmed she was suffering from Gastric Dilation-Volvulus (GDV), which is when the stomach bloats (fills with air) and twists.
 This is a particular risk in large dogs like Honey whose deep chests mean there is plenty of space for the stomach to twist when it bloats.